 - Recognition of prior learning Masters qualification or equivalent;

-- opportunities to contribute to organising research activities, doctoral support groups and to research centres and networks;
+- Opportunities to contribute to the organisation of research activities, doctoral support groups, and to join research centres and networks;

-- opportunities to apply for short term research assistant and teaching assistant roles (after starting the dissertation phase);
+- The chance to apply for short term research assistant and teaching assistant roles (after starting the dissertation phase);

 - Professional development and short training courses through the Bristol Doctoral College and the CREATE (Cultivating Research and Teaching Excellence) staff development scheme;

 - Access to a dedicated School library on-site, Faculty and other University libraries;

 - Use of well-equipped, flexible study spaces within the School of Education and wider University; and

 - Your own personal profile page on the University of Bristol website.